Website is Building in Progress =)

 • Choosing consistency over intensity.
 For me, this looks like reading one passage a day and writing one blog a day.
 What is done steadily will compound far more than anything I try to recover in a rushed sprint later for today has enough trouble of its own.
 (Matthew 6:34)

+None of these feel dramatic.
+All of them quietly compound.
 And perhaps transformation often happens this way.
 Slowly.
 Kindly.
 In habits we may not notice until we look back and see how much has grown.

 References